 The Tate Liverpool is an art museum, part of the Tate network, housed in a former warehouse located in the Albert Dock historical site on Liverpool’s waterfront.

 Opened to the public in May 1988, with over 600,000 yearly visitors in 2017* the Tate Liverpool is the most visited art museum in Northern England.

-Liverpool is currently one of the most lively cities in the UK for modern and contemporary art and the Tate, together with the Liverpool Biennial and the Bluecoat art center, has been one of the driving forces of such renaissance.
+Liverpool is currently one of the most lively modern and contemporary art destinations in the UK and the Tate, together with the Liverpool Biennial and the Bluecoat art center, is one of the driving forces of this success.

 The project of the museum’s home was developed by British architect James Stirling who left the iron-and-brick facades and structure of the historical building, designed by Jesse Hartley and Philip Hardwick in 1846, substantially untouched while he created new flexible spaces suitable for different types of artwork and exhibition layouts inside.

 Aerial view of the Albert Dock in Liverpool; photo Pablo Cano

 Program of exhibitions and events